 The open house was a success and several SLAIS students seemed interested in joining the project.
 If you missed the open house but are interested being a part of the project – whether through a directed study or a research assistantship – please get in touch with Luanne.

 The “e-informing the public” project is currently in its first phase.
 This phase looks at how online government information is produced and made available to the public.
 At the end of January, we began a series of contextual interviews with government information producers.
 The research team is currently recruiting further participants for this phase.

 January 29th, 2010

-E-informing the Public is a three year research project (2009-2012) funded by the Social Sciences and Humanities Research Council of Canada.
+Welcome to the new web site for the “e-informing the public” research project.
+E-informing the public is a three year research project (2009-2012) funded by the Social Science and Humanities Research Council of Canada.